matplotlib/matplotlib/doc/users/interactive_guide.rst

 CPython / readline
 ------------------

-The Python C API provides a hook, :c:var:`PyOS_InputHook`, to register a function to be run "The function will be called when Python's interpreter prompt is about to become idle and wait for user input from the terminal.".
+The Python C API provides a hook, :c:data:`PyOS_InputHook`, to register a function to be run "The function will be called when Python's interpreter prompt is about to become idle and wait for user input from the terminal.".
 This hook can be used to integrate a second